MaxHlystov/tcp_string_sorter/README.md

 ## tcp_string_sorter

 It is simple TCP server to sort incoming characters.
-It receives strings with '\n' on the end, sorts chars in it by descending of ASCII-codes, and sends sorted string back with '\n' on the end.
+It receives strings with '\n' on the end, sorts chars in it by descending of ASCII-codes, and sends sorted string back with '\n' at the end.

 Connection with client finished if server gives '*OFF*' string (with '\n' at the end).